 This document explains the features of the internal BTCPay wallet.
 For frequently asked questions - check the Wallets FAQ

-The wallet does not generate a private key.
+The on-chain wallet does not generate a private key.
 Users have to create their own private key externally and import an xpubkey derived from the private key into Store Settings > Derivation scheme.
 The public key (xpubkey) can be imported from a compatible hardware wallet or added manually by pasting the key into the field and adding an appropriate suffix.
-For more information on how to add a derivation scheme to BTCPay, see the Getting Started Guide.
+For more information on how to add a derivation scheme to BTCPay, see the Recommended Wallets.
 If you're using a third-party host and are asked to provide a private key, it's certainly a scam.
 Never share your private key with anyone.
 It's called private for a reason.

 BTCPay's internal, full-node reliant wallet that can be accessed by clicking Wallets from the top menu.
 The reliance on the user's own full node makes the wallet more private and secure compared to any SPV wallet.

 Each store and a cryptocurrency have a separate wallet displayed on the Wallets page.
 To access a particular wallet, click Manage.

 The wallet contains following features: